Charcoal-SE/charcoal-se.github.io/training/reports.md

  - Take a look at the user's profile.
 If this is their first post, they almost certainly just aren't aware of the policy about disclosure.
 You can let it go without flagging.
+ - On sites you're familiar with, many well-meaning users respond well a polite comment requesting the author to edit in disclosure.
+If the post content is good it's definitely preferred to have disclosure added by the author.
  - If you think it is worth a flag (perhaps because they've been doing this a lot), consider using a custom moderator attention flag rather than a spam flag.
 Those will take longer to be dealt with, but make it much easier for moderators to figure out _why_ you flagged.

+## Comments on reported posts
+You should not leave comments under a post reported by SmokeDetector, unless you are otherwise familiar with that Stack Exchange site.
+In general, that means you participate on the site for more than responding to SmokeDetector reports and/or viewing a few Hot Network Questions.
+Unfortunately, we've had a case or two where comments left by people responding to a SmokeDetector report were taken negatively by the user and moderators of the site.

+When you're not otherwise familiar with the Stack Exchange site, instead of leaving a comment, you can raise a custom moderator flag explaining what the issue is.

+Note: This isn't a restriction on leaving comments *on metasmoke* on post reports, just on the actual posts on Stack Exchange sites.

 ## Userscripts
 While responding to SmokeDetector in chat is the original way of feeding back, over time